tigerfarm/owlchat/README.md

 These are the steps to configure to use the Owl Chat Web Application.
 No development or credit card information required to try Owl Chat.

-Create a Chat Service:
+1. Create a Chat Service:

 [https://www.twilio.com/console/chat/dashboard](https://www.twilio.com/console/chat/dashboard)

-Create an API key and secret string:
+2. Create an API key and secret string:

 [https://www.twilio.com/console/chat/runtime/api-keys](https://www.twilio.com/console/chat/runtime/api-keys)

-Create a Twilio Function to generate access tokens:
+3. Create a Twilio Function to generate access tokens:

 [https://www.twilio.com/console/runtime/functions/manage](https://www.twilio.com/console/runtime/functions/manage)
 ````
 Friendly name: Generate access token - Chat
-Path: /tokenchat
+Path: /tokenchat (This path name is used in other programs)
 ````
-Code: use the code in this repository: [generateToken.js](generateToken.js).
+Code: use the code in this repository file: [generateToken.js](generateToken.js).

 Note, the Function URL (https://Function-Runtime-Domain/tokenchat) is used in clientTokenGet.php and nodeHttpServer.js.

-Configure your Twilio Function with environment variables:
+4. Configure your Twilio Function environment variables:

 [https://www.twilio.com/console/runtime/functions/configure](https://www.twilio.com/console/runtime/functions/configure)
 ````
+4.1 Enable ACCOUNT_SID and AUTH_TOKEN.
+This allows your Twilio Function to use your ACCOUNT_SID.

-Add environment variables:
+4.2 Add environment variables:
 CHAT_SERVICE_SID    : your_value_as_created_above
 CHAT_API_KEY        : your_value_as_created_above
 CHAT_API_KEY_SECRET : your_value_as_created_above